Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yordan Alvarez and Mike Trout will be among the star attractions when the Houston Astros face the Los Angeles Angels on Monday at 9:38 PM ET, at Angel Stadium of Anaheim.
+Shohei Ohtani and the Los Angeles Angels will try to get to Framber Valdez when he starts for the Houston Astros on Tuesday at 9:38 PM ET.

-The Angels are +105 moneyline underdogs in this matchup against the favorite Astros (-125).
-The contest's total is set at 8.5 runs.
+The Angels are -140 moneyline favorites in this matchup against the Astros (+115).
+The over/under is 7.5 runs for this matchup.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.